traject/traject/README.md

 For the syntax and complete possibilities of the specification string argument to extract_marc, see docs at the [MarcExtractor class](./lib/traject/marc_extractor.rb) ([rdoc](http://rdoc.info/gems/traject/Traject/MarcExtractor)).

 `extract_marc` also supports `translation maps` similar to SolrMarc's.
 There are some translation maps provided by traject, and you can also define your own, in yaml or ruby.
-Translation maps are especially useful for mapping form MARC codes to user-displayable strings:
+Translation maps are especially useful for mapping from MARC codes to user-displayable strings:

 ~~~ruby
     # "translation_map" will be passed to Traject::TranslationMap.new